isomerpages/mindef-ndp2022/index.md

       image: /images/NDP22 Website Homepage Images 20May2022 11am2.jpg
   - infopic:
       title: National Day  at The Float
-      description: Look forward to the Red Lions, Fighters fly past, lively performances, fireworks and more!
+      description: Red Lions, aerial fly past, marching contingents, spectacular performances, fireworks and more!
+We are back, bigger and better, at The Float @ Marina Bay.
       button: Find out more
       url: /ndp-at-the-float/overview
       image: /images/NDP22 Website Homepage Images 20May2022 11am3.jpg
       alt: National Day  at The Float
+  - infopic:
+      title: Pledge & Do Good
+      description: "Express your hopes and wishes for Singapore by making your
+        #PledgeSG and bring your pledge to life by #DoingGood."
+      button: Find out more
+      url: /pledgesg-and-doing-good/
+      alt: PledgeSG and Doing Good
+      image: /images/NDP22 Website Homepage Images 20May2022 11am.jpg
 ---